-Impetigo (you say, im-pa-ty-go), also known as school sores, causes blisters on exposed parts of body, such as hands, legs and face.
-The blisters burst and turn into a sore with a yellow crust that gets bigger each day.
+Impetigo (you say, im-pa-ty-go), also known as school sores, is a common skin infection caused by bacteria.
+The infection causes blisters on exposed parts of body, such as hands and face, especially around the nose and mouth.
+The blisters burst and turn into a sore with a yellow crust.

-- Cover sores with a cloth or plaster to help stop the infection from spreading.
+- Cover sores with a watertight dressing to prevent the infected fluid and crusts from spreading

 What to do if impetigo gets worse